EldinTiro/Transaction-handler/README.md

 # Transaction-handler
-Handling transaction between two different database architectures, in this case, MongoDB and Postgress
+Handling transactions between two different database architectures, in this case, MongoDB and Postgress